-Parliament approved a Book of Common Prayer used in Anglican services.
-Ongoing rivalry in the 1500's, 1600's and 1700's with Spain - a Catholic country - created the sense that religious differences were also political differences, and that non-Anglicans were less patriotic.
+Parliament approved a Book of Common Prayer that was used in Anglican services.
+Ongoing rivalry in the 1500's, 1600's and 1700's with Spain, a Catholic country, highlighted the sense that religious differences were also political differences and that non-Anglicans were non-patriotic.

 Other colonies were more flexible on religious activities.
 The Calverts in the Maryland colony recognized that toleration of non-Catholics was essential for attracting new colonists.
 When Virginia expelled Puritan preachers, Maryland welcomed them.
 William Penn's Pennsylvania colony was the most successful in attracting people with various Protestant beliefs.

 Governor Spotswood saw the advantage in welcoming immigrants that had come from Ireland and modern-day Germany to Pennsylvania, but desired to settle on cheaper land in the Shenandoah Valley.
 The Presbyterian Scotch-Irish and the "Pennsylvania Dutch" might worship and organize churches in ways different from the Anglicans, but new Protestant settlers on the western border would provide a buffer against the French and the Native Americans.

-Governor Gooch followed Spottswood's policy.
+Governor Gooch followed Spotswood's policy.
 Starting in 1730, Gov. Gooch granted John and Isaac Van Meter 40,000 acres near Cedar Creek, Opequon Creek, and the Shenandoah River.
 Such large grants of land within the boundaries of the Fairfax Grant triggered Lord Fairfax's fight to survey and establish his claim, a dispute the Van Meter's avoided by selling their claims quickly to Joist Hite.

 Hite recruited his buyers from recent immigrants in Pennsylvania.
 In 1732, Col. William Beverly obtained a grant further south in an area already known as the Irish Tract, and in 1739 a Quaker from New Jersey (Benjamin Borden) got a large grant to the south of Beverly Manor in what now is Rockbridge County.
 Beverly partnered with Irish ship captain James Patton, who brought immigrants directly from Ireland up the Potomac River and then walked them west across the Blue Ridge into the Shenandoah Valley.
 Later, Patton got his own grant on the New River.
 He populated Dunkard's Bottom, now flooded by Claytor Lake, with Anabaptists known as "Dunkers" (similar to Mennonites and Amish, and named for the practice of full-immersion adult baptism) from the German Pietist community in Ephrata, Pennsylvania.

 Large numbers of immigrants from Tidewater settled on eastern edge of the northern Shenandoah Valley late in the 1700's.
-The cultural differences in Frederick County between the area west of Opequon Creek settled by German/Scotch-Irish and the the eastern edge settled by traditional Tidewater immigrants led to the creation of Clarke County in 1836.3
+The cultural differences in Frederick County between the area west of Opequon Creek settled by German/Scotch-Irish and the eastern edge settled by traditional Tidewater immigrants led to the creation of Clarke County in 1836.4

 Memorial Church -